peculiardeveloper/.github/profile/Readme.md

 Peculiar Organization

-A Non Profitable IT Organization that:
+An Open Source Organization that:
 - Take Programming and Coding as an Art.
 - Promote Collaborative Learning
 - Respect Individual Member Skills and Experiences